 Think of how the internet has evolved over the decades.
 In the days of dial-up, navigating web pages and bulletin boards connected via hyperlinks were the primary form of consuming and producing information online.
 The rise of social media gave way to “web 2.0,” an era of user-generated content and a more participatory way of consuming and co-creating content.
 Around the same time, smartphones made the internet mobile friendly.

 Now, technology like extended realities and gaming are fueling a desire for more meaningful connections and collaboration experienced in real time.
-"While these environments are virtual, the emotions that they evoke are very real,” says Catherine Henry, SVP of Growth, 5G, XR and Innovation.
+"While these environments are virtual, the emotions that they evoke are very real,” says Catherine Henry, SVP of Growth, Metaverse and Innovation Strategy.

 I've had conversations with people I've met in virtual environments and I forget we don't actually know each other, because I feel as though we've attended something together or have lived something together.